Manrriquez/estudadev-website/README.md

-# Wordpress Starter Theme
+# Wordpress Website Manrriquez

 The perfect Wordpress starter theme for me.
 Lightweight, with SCSS+SMACSS/ES6/Gulp/Bootstrap (or Foundation).

-Extra features:

-* Some usefull includes, like a good pagination.php for Wordpress.
-* Some functions in functions.php, like thumbnails support and words excerpt limitation.

-Nothing more.
+thing more.
 Just the indissential (contraction of essential and indispensable).

 ## Installation